RahimAymen/RahimAymen/README.md

 - 👋 Hi, I’m @RahimAymen
-- 🙋🏻‍♂️ I'm 16 years old
+- 🙋🏻‍♂️ I'm 17 Years Old
-- 👨🏻‍🎓 I'm a high school student
+- 👨🏻‍🎓 I'm a High School Student
-- 👀 I’m interested in Playing handball and Photoghraphy
+- 👀 I’m Interested In Playing Handball And Photoghraphy
-- 🌱 I’m currently learning HTML&CSS
+- 🌱 I’m currently learning HTML&CSS And Some Javascript
-- 📫 You can reach me by my Instagram: @aymen_rahim16
+- 📫 You Can Reach Me Out By My Personal Instagram: @justuraymenn

 <!---
 RahimAymen/RahimAymen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.